dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 ## Run queries with the GraphQL explorer

-You can run ad-hoc queries directly in the [GraphQL API explorer](https://metadata.cloud.getdbt.com/graphql) and use the document explorer on the left-hand side, where you can see all possible nodes and fields.
+You can run ad-hoc queries directly in the [GraphQL API explorer](https://metadata.cloud.getdbt.com/graphql) and use the document explorer on the left-hand side to see all possible nodes and fields.

 Refer to the [Apollo explorer documentation](https://www.apollographql.com/docs/graphos/explorer/explorer) for setup and authorization info.

-1. Access the [GraphQL API explorer](https://metadata.cloud.getdbt.com/graphql) and select fields you'd like query.
+1. Access the [GraphQL API explorer](https://metadata.cloud.getdbt.com/graphql) and select fields you want to query.

-2. Go to **Variables** at the bottom of the explorer and replace any `null` fields with your unique values.
+2. Select **Variables** at the bottom of the explorer and replace any `null` fields with your unique values.

-3. [Authenticate](https://www.apollographql.com/docs/graphos/explorer/connecting-authenticating#authentication) via Bearer auth with `YOUR_TOKEN`.
-Go to **Headers** at the bottom of the explorer and select **+New header**.
+3. [Authenticate](https://www.apollographql.com/docs/graphos/explorer/connecting-authenticating#authentication) using Bearer auth with `YOUR_TOKEN`.
+Select **Headers** at the bottom of the explorer and select **+New header**.

-4. Select **Authorization** in the **header key** drop-down list and enter your Bearer auth token in the **value** field.
+4. Select **Authorization** in the **header key** dropdown list and enter your Bearer auth token in the **value** field.
 Remember to include the Token prefix.
-Your header key should look like this `{"Authorization": "Bearer <YOUR_TOKEN>}`.
+Your header key should be in this format: `{"Authorization": "Bearer <YOUR_TOKEN>}`.

 <!-- TODO: Screenshot needs to be replaced with new one.
 If we want to show model historical runs, show `environment { applied { modelHistoricalRuns } }` -->
 <!-- However we can choose to leave this be, since the important info from the screenshot is to show how the GraphQL API canbe used -- the content (request and response) doesn't matter too much` -->